MicrosoftDocs/power-platform/power-platform/admin/backup-restore-environments.md

 1. Confirm overwrite of the environment.

 ##  Don't see your environment to restore to?
-Below restrictions applies to both restoring from system or manual backups.
+The following restrictions apply to both restoring from system or manual backups.

 - You must restore an environment in the same region where it was backed up.
 Target and source environment should be in the same region.
-- The source environment can be production, sandbox, or developer, and other types are not supported.
+- The source environment can be production, sandbox, or developer.
+Other types of environments aren't supported.
 - The target environment can be sandbox or developer.
-If the target is a developer type environment, the source must also be a developer type.
+If the target is a developer environment, the source must also be a developer environment.
 - A Managed Environment can only be restored to another Managed Environment.
-A non-managed environment cannot be restored to a managed environment.
+A non-Managed Environment can't be restored to a Managed Environment.
-- If the source environment has Customer managed key  applied, the target environment must also have CMK applied.
+- If the source environment has a customer-managed key applied, the target environment must also have a customer-managed key applied.
 - Backup and restore operations only work with source and target environments that have Dataverse.
-Learn how to Add Dataverse.
-- Sandbox, teams & developer type, support self-restore backup.
+- Sandbox, Teams, and developer environemnts support self-restore backups.

 |Source | Target production | Target sandbox | Target developer | Target Teams | Target default |
 |---------|----------------|-----------------|-------------------|------------|-----------------|